Skip to Main Content

 vegas car crashCar crashes remain one of the primary safety risks in the United States.
 According to a report cited by the Insurance Information Institute (III), nearly 4.8 million people were injured in auto accidents nationwide in 2020 alone.
 It is normal to be worried that your loved ones may have serious injury or fatality if you have not heard from them for an unexpected period of time.

 This raises an important question: How can you find out if someone you know was injured in a car accident?
 The short answer is that there are three basic ways to track down this information: 1) the hospital, 2) car accident police report, and 3) personal contacts.
-Here, our Las Vegas car accident attorneys provide a more in-depth explanation of how you can find out if someone was hurt in a car crash.

 The Three Main Ways to Find Out If Someone Was in A Las Vegas Car Crash